GUIDES TO THE UNIVERSITY

 In addition, at the Language Laboratory students can benefit from:

 In general, students are advised to spend 3-5 hours per week on self-study.

 Foreign languages as additional exams

-Students who do not yet have the complete ECDL certification may take it at Bocconi University.
+Bocconi University is a test center for issuing ECDL (European Computer Driving Licence) IT certifications, including the Standard and Advanced levels and the EPM (European Project Management).
 Exams are held each week according to a calendar which is updated regularly.
-Students may purchase the ECDL products (at a discounted cost) online, view the exam calendar and enroll directly through their yoU@B student Diary, using the special IT certifications ECDL box.
+Students may purchase the ECDL products (at a discounted cost) online, view the exam calendar and enroll directly through their yoU@B student Diary, using the special ECDL box.